-Sponsor-A-Hive Bee Grants
+Sponsor-A-Hive Bee Partnerships

-Also provided is our our Sponsor-A-Hive Teacher’s Kit, which is full of lesson plans and worksheets to teach students more about their bee home.
+Also provided is our Sponsor-A-Hive Teacher’s Kit, which is full of lesson plans and worksheets to teach students more about their bee home.
 It’s designed to build reading and science skills, raise environmental awareness, and empower students to help the bees.

 Sponsor-A-Hive bee homes will:

 - Bolster bee populations;

 - Advance education across multiple academic areas;

 - Support local food initiatives, particularly in areas lacking access to fresh, local food

 - Inspire communities to act as stewards for bees and bee’s natural environment;

 - Improve quality of life for people in the community

 Read Reasons to Sponsor a Hive to learn more.